May. 13, 2016

 The PROXY Walk In Theater was recently written up in the April issue of Sunset Magazine.
 Check out the article below!

 Thanks to mare than $100,000 in donations, a walk-in theater space now towers over Hayes and Octavia Streets—the intersection Proxy founder Douglas Burnham is helping transform into a cultural crossroads.
 This season, the architect behind Hayes Valley’s most innovative public space launches its first Proxy Spring Series, at the Proxy Walk-In Theater, with six weeks of films and cultural performances that are free and open to the public.
-Here, Burnham tells us what to expect. proxysf.net. -JS
+Here, Burnham tells us what to expect. proxysf.local. -JS

 Why open an alfresco theater?